-The Memorize button displays the Memorize Report dialog box, shown in Figure 2-4.
+The Memorize button displays the Memorize Report dialog box, shown in Figure 2-3.
 The Memorize Report dialog box lets you memorize, or permanently save, a particular set of report creation settings.
-After you memorize these settings, you can later produce the exact same report by choosing the memorized report from the Reports Memorized Reports submenu.
+After you memorize these settings, you can produce the exact same report by choosing the memorized report from the Reports

+→ Memorized Reports submenu.

-Figure 2-4: The Memorize Report dialog box.
+FIGURE 2-3: The Memorize Report dialog box.

-You can not only save a memorized report in the Memorized Report Group, but also save it in a memorized report group.
+You can save a memorized report in the Memorized Report Group.
 To do this, select the Save in Memorized Report Group check box.
 Then use the Save in Memorized Report Group drop-down list to select the report group in which the memorized report should be saved.